Doctor Who: International

 Doctor Who has been broadcast internationally outside of the United Kingdom since 1964, a year after the show first aired.
 As of November 2013, the modern series has been broadcast in more than 50 countries.
-The 50th anniversary was broadcast In 94 countries and screened to more than half a million people in cinemas across Australia, Latin America, North America and Europe.
+The 50th anniversary episode, "The Day of the Doctor", was broadcast in 94 countries and screened to more than half a million people in cinemas across Australia, Latin America, North America and Europe.
 The scope of the broadcast was a world record, according to Guinness World Records.

-Doctor Who is one of the five top-grossing titles for BBC Worldwide, the BBC's commercial arm.
-BBC Worldwide CEO John Smith has said that Doctor Who is one of a small number of "Superbrands" which Worldwide will promote heavily.
+In 2008 Doctor Who was one of the five top-grossing titles for BBC Worldwide, the BBC's commercial arm, and in 2011 it was BBC Worldwide's biggest selling show.
+John Smith, BBC Worldwide CEO from 2004 until 2012, has said that Doctor Who is one of a small number of "Superbrands" which are heavily promoted worldwide.

 Only four episodes have premiere showings on channels other than BBC One.
-The 1983 20th-anniversary special The Five Doctors had its début on 23 November (the actual date of the anniversary) on a number of PBS stations two days before its BBC One broadcast.
+The 1983 20th-anniversary special "The Five Doctors" had its debut on 23 November (the actual date of the anniversary) on a number of PBS stations two days before its BBC One broadcast.
 The 1988 story Silver Nemesis was broadcast with all three episodes airing back to back on TVNZ in New Zealand in November, after the first episode had been shown in the UK but before the final two instalments had aired there.

-Starting with the 60th-anniversary specials in 2023, Doctor Who will be released on Disney+ outside of the United Kingdom and Ireland.
+Starting with the 60th-anniversary specials in 2023, Doctor Who has been released on Disney+ outside the United Kingdom and Ireland.
+As with many streaming platforms, Disney+ viewership ratings are not public.
+The partnership ended in October 2025.

 Oceania

-New Zealand was the first country outside the United Kingdom to screen Doctor Who, beginning in September 1964, and continued to screen the series for many years, including the new revived series that aired on Prime Television from 2005 to 2017.
+New Zealand was the first country outside the United Kingdom to screen Doctor Who, beginning in September 1964, and continued to screen the series for many years, including the 2005 revived series that aired on Prime Television from 2005 to 2017.
 In 2018, the series is aired on Fridays on TVNZ 2, and on TVNZ On Demand on the same episode as the UK.
-The series moved to TVNZ 1 in 2021.
+The series moved to TVNZ 1 in 2021, before TVNZ lost the rights to the show altogether in 2022.

-In Australia, the show has had a strong fan base since its inception, having been exclusively first run by the Australian Broadcasting Corporation (ABC) since January 1965.
+In Australia, the show has had a strong fan base since its inception, having been exclusively first run by the Australian Broadcasting Corporation (ABC) from January 1965 until the 2022 specials, when Disney+ became the new exclusive broadcaster for the 2023 specials and later episodes.
 The ABC has periodically repeated episodes; of note were the daily screenings of all available classic episodes starting in 2003 for the show's 40th anniversary and the weekly screenings of all available revived episodes in 2013 for the show's 50th anniversary.
-The ABC broadcast the modern series' first run on ABC1 and ABC Me, with repeats on ABC2 and streaming available on ABC iview.
+The ABC broadcast the modern series' first run on ABC1 and ABC Me, with repeats on ABC2 and streaming (prior to the 2023 specials) available on ABC iview.